mugithi/google-terraform-pytorch-tpu/models/roberta/Readme.md

 # Training on RoBERTa

+Deploy the enviroment using the instructions in the [getting started guide](#getting-started)

 Upon the deployment of the Cloud TPU enviroment using the Cloudbuild/Terraform automation tools, the enviroment comes preloaded with scripts to quickly enable you to start training a RoBERTa model

 There are three steps that need to be completed to start training.